jimbro1000/tdd-training-katas/Documentation/LettingGo.md

 vital thing is to accept that it is the outcome we are working towards, not a set of lines of code.

+Sometimes code becomes a way of keeping-score too.
+Individual developers showing off just how great their implementation is.

 ## Why Holding On Is Bad

 The code needs to be simple, following our TDD tenets it should be just enough